Integrity Commissioner

-The Office of the Integrity Commissioner (Bureau du commissaire à l’intégrité) for the province of Ontario is the office of the Legislative Assembly of Ontario responsible for preventing ethics violations before they occur for members of the Legislative Assembly.
+The Integrity Commissioner (Bureau du commissaire à l’intégrité) for the province of Ontario is the officer of the Legislative Assembly of Ontario responsible for preventing and responding to ethics violations before they occur for members of the Legislative Assembly.

 Overview

-The position was created by the province in 1988 with the passing of the Conflict of Interest Act (amended as Members' Integrity Act, 1994) in 1988.
+The position was created by the province in 1988 with the passing of the Conflict of Interest Act (replaced by Members' Integrity Act, 1994) in 1988.
 The headquarters for the office is located in Toronto at 2 Bloor Street West.

 The office has other legislation that assists in its mandate to govern the actions of the members of the Legislative Assembly: